kennytilton/mxtodomvc/README.md

 <img height="350px" align="right" src="/image/tododag400.png?raw=true">

 One-way derived graphs are examples of *directed acyclic graphs* or *DAGs*.
 To the right we see a diagram of perhaps half of the TodoMVC DAG.
-And TodoMVC is a trivial dataflow problem, with few derived states and drastically few input states.
-Real-world applications have real-world DAGs that defy accurate hand implementations.
+And TodoMVC is a trivial dataflow problem, with few derived states and unrealistically few input states.
+Real-world applications have real-world DAGs that defy accurate hand implementation.

 Matrix, re-frame, MobX (JS) and other glitch-free reactive libraries make state change coherent and reliable:
 * derived state is functionally declared;
-* the "one-way flow" rule you may know from [Flux](https://facebook.github.io/flux/docs/in-depth-overview.html) is honored;
+* state flows "one-way";
 * by recording reads property by property, a detailed dependency graph emerges so...
 * ...when mutations move the app forward, efficiency and consistency are guaranteed.